Grace College & Seminary: Athletics

 The Grace athletic teams are the Lancers.
 The college is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Crossroads League (formerly known as the Mid-Central College Conference (MCCC) until after the 2011–12 school year) since the 1981–82 academic year; they were a member of the conference on a previous occasion from 1959–60 to 1978–79.
 They are also a member of the National Christian College Athletic Association (NCCAA), primarily competing as an independent in the Midwest Region of the Division I level.
 Across all sports, Grace has won one NAIA national championship (men's basketball), 10 NCCAA national championships, and 44 conference championships.

 Grace competes in 19 intercollegiate varsity sports: Men's sports include baseball, basketball, bowling, cross country, golf, soccer, tennis and track & field; while women's sports include basketball, bowling, cross country, golf, soccer, softball, tennis, track & field and volleyball; and co-ed sports include cheerleading and eSports.

-In August 2024, Grace become the first college in the United States to announce a uniform sponsorship deal across all levels of collegiate athletics.
+In August 2024, Grace became the first college in the United States to announce a uniform sponsorship deal across all levels of collegiate athletics.
 The college signed a three-year deal for Zimmer Biomet to have its logo on all of the colleges athletic uniforms.